MilesCranmer/paper-style-checkers/README.md

 You can also run this on terms defined with `\textsc{...}`, and so on.

-## Most important papers covering same topics as paper paper are referenced
+## Most important papers covering same topics as paper are referenced

 Paste bibcodes into: http://adsabs.harvard.edu/tools/citehelper, and implement them one-by-one if necessary.